 How to Keep your Account Safe

-- Read this article to help you determine if you’ve been hacked or spoofed.
+- Read this article about hacked and spoofed email to help you determine what you’re dealing with.

 - Monitor your “Sent Mail” folder to make sure that the e-mails coming out of your account were actually sent by you.